Preventing Data Breaches / Data leaks (TLP: WHITE)

 Weak/ Default/ Stolen Credentials

 Stolen or default credentials are one of the easiest ways attackers get access to systems, enabling them to gain access to sensitive content and resources.
-Also poorly configured VPN and Work from Home methods result in compromise of legitimate accounts and further misuse.
+Also poorly configured VPN and Work from Home methods result in compromise of legitimate accounts and allow further misuse.

 II.
 Best practices to prevent data breaches: